warengonzaga/wifi-passview/README.md

 _**Disclaimer**: WiFi Passview is **NOT** designed for malicious use!
 Please use this program responsibly!_

+---

+## KitPloit.com

+This project has been featured on KitPloit a popular Hacker's Tools Website.
+[Visit KitPloit](https://www.kitploit.com/2020/03/wifi-passview-v20-open-source-batch.html)

 ## ZSecurity.org

 This project is posted on a cyber security educational website called zsecurity.org you should visit this project here for more information: <https://zsecurity.org>

+---

 ## How it Works